SEA KALE

 GLUCOSINOLATES IN SEA KALE

 Epi Progoitrin is a Glucosinolate contained within the vacuoles of seeds, leaves and roots of many plants belonging to the Brassica Genus (as well as numerous other genera).
-Glucosinolates all consist of a glucose unit (top right) attached via a sulphur bridge to an organic group containing a nitrile unit (CN).
+Glucosinolates all consist of a glucose unit (top right) attached via a sulfur bridge to an organic group containing a nitrile unit (CN).
 The other end always terminates with a N-O-HSO3.
 Glucosinolates all behave in similar ways: they are innocuous whilst contained within the cells, but, once released, an enzyme (myrosinase, which is also liberated by the plant upon damage) releases the glucose unit whilst at the same time converting the N-O-HSO3 to the isothiocyanate group -N=C=S which remains bonded to the organic group, that is, it becomes a mustard oil.
 Mustard oils are quite toxic and also cause burning of the skin.
 The liberated Glucosinolates thus transformed act to deter insects and mammals from eating the plant containing them.

 Unfortunately, this can include humans.
 Although about 30% of the isothiocyanate is broken down by cooking for 4 minutes until tender, a 76% decrease can be obtained by boiling for 20 minutes.
 For the occasional meal, Sea Kale is safe to eat when cooked but, eaten on a more regular basis, may precipitate problems caused by nitriles adversely acting upon the kidneys and liver.
 It is not called Progoitrin without reason; it can cause the disease Goitre.